Fried Plantains

 Instructions

-• Next, cut plantain into 10-12 even chunks.
+• Next, use a knife to slice the plantain into 10-12 even chunks.
+1 green plantain

 • Add oil to a pan, until it is about 1 ½ -2 inches thick.
 (Use a medium pan and work in batches to save on oil.)
+Heat oil over medium high heat to about 350ºF. coconut oil

 • Remove from heat and with a flat heavy object, like the back of a bowl or mug, flatten the fried plantains.

-• Add the flattened plantain back into the oil and cook an additional 1-2 minutes per side or until plantains are a beautiful golden color and edges have become slightly crisp.
+• Add the flattened plantain back into the oil and cook an additional 1-2 minutes per side or until plantains are a beautiful golden brown color and edges have become slightly crisp.

 • Repeat with remaining chopped plantains.